halbs13/Dynamics-NAV-Payroll/au-payroll-single-touch-payroll-processing.md

 # Single Touch Payroll Processing

-5.7	STP Message Structure
+## STP Message Structure

 This area holds the information about the setup of the STP files uploaded to the ATO.
 This next step must be completed prior to creating Pay Events.

 Two text files were sent with these instructions PAYEVNT.0003 Import File.csv and PAYEVNTEMP.0003 Import File.csv and these should be saved into a folder on your PC or network prior to the next step.

 Go to:

-Payroll/Setup/Payroll Setup/Single Touch/STP Message Structure
+*Payroll/Setup/Payroll Setup/Single Touch/STP Message Structure*

 Select OK.